 Overall term: 2017 to 2020

 The creation of the ASEAN Economic Community (AEC) in 2015 marked a milestone in regional economic integration in Southeast Asia.
-The AEC has since established a highly integrated market consisting of 625 million consumers with a combined purchasing power of USD 2.3 trillion.
+The AEC has since established a highly integrated market consisting of 625 million consumers with a combined purchasing power of 2.3 trillion US dollars.
 For a small, landlocked country like Laos, the ASEAN market and production base offers great economic potential by opening up more opportunities to access regional markets and value chains.

 However, the new AEC-driven opportunities go hand-in-hand with a number of challenges for the country’s public and private sectors.
 The Lao Government, for instance, is tasked with implementing the regulatory and procedural changes required to bring the country in line with ASEAN agreements.
 Beside extensive technical knowledge, the continuous coordination of government actors from many different sectors and agencies is also a necessity.